-- Acts as a Deterrent. - 27.
-A stamped undertaking to be submitted in favour of the Bank to the following effect that during the currency of bank's credit facilities, the company/firm shall not, without our permission in writing:- implement any scheme of expansion or diversification or capital expenditure except normal replacements indicated in funds flow statement submitted to and approved by the Bank;
+Acts as a Deterrent.

+27. A stamped undertaking to be submitted in favour of the Bank to the following effect that during the currency of bank's credit facilities, the company/firm shall not, without our permission in writing:-

+Undertaking to prevent utilisation of funds for unauthorised purposes implement any scheme of expansion or diversification or capital expenditure except normal replacements indicated in funds flow statement submitted to and approved by the Bank;